suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 # Implement "Add"

-Let's turn our attention to the `AddRestaurant` component and the how we will use the endpoint `POST /api/Restaurants` to create a new restaurant.
+Let's turn our attention to the `AddRestaurant` component and how we will use the endpoint `POST /api/Restaurants` to create a new restaurant.

 ## Track state for each input field

 For each input field, we will need to track the data in the input form.
-Since there are fields for `Name`, `Description`, `Address` and `Telephone` we will need state for all of these.
+Since there are fields for `Name`, `Description`, `Address`, and `Telephone` we will need a `state` for all of these.

 Typically we would create separate state variables for each of the input fields.
 However, all of these are related to a restaurant.
 Let's look at the JSON we